moonlight2112/moonlight2112/README.md

 ## Hi there 👋

+- 🎓 I'm a 3rd year student at SLIIT
+- 💻 Looking for Fullstack Development opportunities
+- 🌱 Currently learning & building personal projects
+- 📫 How to reach me: [rashipabagimhani2112@gmail.com]
+- 🧠 Open to internships, freelance work, and tech collaborations

 <!--
 **moonlight2112/moonlight2112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.